albertattard/java-boot-camp/docs/09-generics/01-raw-types.md

 }
 ```

-The above example makes use of _raw types_, where we create a list without providing any hints to Java about the type of content of the lists.
-Our list will contain names, represented by the `String` type.
+The above example makes use of _raw types_, where we create a [`List`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/List.html) without providing any hints to Java about the type of content of the `List`.
+Our `List` will contain names, represented by the `String` type.
 This example will print the following.

 ```bash
 Children: [Jade, Aden]
 ```

-Before Java 1.5, we had no means to indicate to Java what's the content of the list.
+Before Java 1.5, we had no means to indicate to Java what's the content of the `List`.
 This was quite annoying as we could not use the output of the list without casting it.
 Consider the following example.

 {% include custom/dose_not_compile.html %}